 Photography, filming and videoing

-Please avoid directly photographing or filming any object on display at the Museum.
-You're welcome to photograph or film people and the general building itself.
+Please ask before directly photographing or filming any object on display at Waikato Museum.
+You are welcome to photograph or film people and the general building itself.
 Your photos or footage must be for private use, rather than for public/commercial display or usage.